 Setting up my Xbox 360 was surprisingly easy through the Xbox One; with tinkering that is.
 Like most people, I would have preferred to be able to use the One as a media center extender, but oh well, still using the 360 as a MCE wasn’t that big of a deal for me.
-My only real gripe was still having to use the 360′s controller for TV.
+My real gripe was having to use the 360′s controller for TV.

 - After the initial Xbox One setup and with the Xbox 360 connected to the One’s HDMI in port, turn the Xbox 360 on.

 - On the Xbox One, Go to settings and select TV & OneGuide from the tiles.

 - Select Devices.